 “Dissona’s evolving,” she said as Kora rummaged through her locker.

-“Sounds like a 401k,” Peter said.
+“Like a 401k,” Peter said.
 “You get penalized for withdrawing before a certain date.
 You have to let your money sit and grow.”

 “Sure.”
 Eun shrugged.

 “Yes!”
 Peter pumped his fist.
 “I was getting tired of all those post-battle debriefs.”

 “We’ve got two months left until prom,” Peter said.
 “What do we do to fill the time?”